DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 inset_text:
   applications-open:
     text: |-
-      <a href="https://get-a-teacher-relocation-payment.education.gov.uk/">International relocation payment applications for teachers and salaried trainees who started their job or course in September 2023 are now open</a>.You must apply by 31 October 2023.
+      Teachers and salaried trainees who started their job or course in September 2023 <a href="https://get-a-teacher-relocation-payment.education.gov.uk/"> can now apply for an international relocation payment</a>.You must apply by 31 October 2023.

-      <p> If you are a trainee on a fee-paying course, you do not need to apply. <a href="#fee_paying">Learn more about the process for fee paying courses</a>.</p>
 keywords:
   - International
   - Overseas